What is a Tandem Kayak?

 BKC TK219 Angler 12.5 foot Tandem Kayak

-A tandem kayak, as the name suggests, is a kayak built for two paddlers.
+A tandem kayak, also known as a double kayak, is a specialized type of kayak designed for two paddlers.
 Unlike traditional solo kayaks, which are designed for a single person, tandems feature a longer hull to accommodate two individuals comfortably.
+It’s built to accommodate two people in a single vessel, allowing you to paddle together, coordinate your movements, and enjoy the water side by side.

 How Tandem Kayaks Work